Learning objectives

 After completing this unit, you will be able to:

-- Adapt stories for different stakeholder audiences using the IAP2 engagement spectrum
+- Adapt stories for different stakeholder audiences using the stakeholder engagement spectrum.

 Storytelling x leadership